Korea Federation for Environmental Movements: International cooperation

 As member of Friends of the Earth International (FoE), KFEM is part of a global network of environmental organizations in 74 countries.
 Among other projects, KFEM supports FoE's climate change campaign The Big Ask.

-Since KFEM obtained the Special Consultative Status accreditation of the United Nations Economic and Social Council (ECOSOC) in May 1998, the organization has helped to promote the UN agenda within Korean society and has played a major role in promoting the UN's values.
-In collaboration with various environmental groups around the world, KFEM helps to raise global citizens' voices to protect Korean natural resources and ecosystems and global resources.
+In May 1998, KFEM obtained the Special Consultative Status accreditation of the United Nations Economic and Social Council (ECOSOC).
+Since then, the organization has helped to promote ECOSOC's agenda and values within Korean society.
+It collaborates with various environmental groups around the world to raise global citizens' voices to protect Korean and global natural resources and ecosystems.

-In the past, KFEM has been active in the desertification prevention in China Mongolia, to act against the increasing sandstorms that threaten the livelihoods of all peoples across Northeast Asia.
-Together with Chinese NGO, KFEM worked to protect and restore the grasslands of northern China by planting grass.
+In the past, KFEM has worked on desertification prevention in Northeast China, as increasingly frequent sandstorms there threaten the livelihoods of all peoples across Northeast Asia.
+KFEM collaborated with Chinese NGOs to plant native grasses in the region, helping to protect and restore the grasslands of northern China.
 Along with local residents, KFEM has planted 900 hectares of grassland in the alkali desertification zone of Northwest Jilin province from 2003 to 2007, and planted 200 hectares of grassland in Manduh Bulag within the northern part of Inner Mongolia in 2007.

-In 2014, KFEM is carrying out an international project in the wetland areas of the Brazilian Amazon and supports the Korean city Suncheon in an exchange with the Brazilian city Curitiba (Citade Ecologica do Brazil).
+In 2014, KFEM carried out an international project in the wetland areas of the Brazilian Amazon.
+It also supports the Korean city Suncheon in an exchange with the Brazilian city Curitiba (known as the "Ecological Capital of Brazil").